melionel/promptflow-copilot/readme.md

 ## Objective

-The promptflow copilot is aimed build an intellegent copilot on top of ChatGPT that can interactively help promptflow users to:
+The Promptflow Copilot is an intelligent assistant built on the ChatGPT platform, designed to interactively assist Promptflow users with:

-- Automatically create promptflow to accomplish the given goal [Done]
+- Automatically generating promptflow to accomplish the given goal [Done]
-- Understand user's existing code and turned it into promptflow [Done]
+- Understanding users' pre-existing code and converting it into promptflow [Done]
-- Help user to generate bulktest input data [Done]
+- Assisting users in generating bulk test input data [Done]
-- Help user to generate evaluation flow [Done]
+- Assisting users in creating an evaluation flow [Done]
-- Understand an existing promptflow [Done]
+- Comprehending existing promptflow [Done]
-- Help user add variant for llm node [Done]
+- Assisting users in adding variations for llm node [Done]

 ## How to use